Escovitch fish is my take on a popular Jamaican dish of fried fish with spicy, almost pickled vegetables flavoured with thyme & allspice.

 - Mix together the malt vinegar, water, salt and sugar

-- Transfer the fish to a baking tray and place in a low (130°C or 265°F) oven whilst the vegetables are cooked.
+- Transfer the fish to a baking tray and place it in a low (130°C or 265°F) oven whilst the vegetables are cooking.

 - Add the garlic and ginger and cook for another minute.

-- Throw in carrot ribbons and pour over vinegar and water mix, stir to combine and add a lid and cook for 10 minutes.
+- Throw in carrot ribbons and pour over the vinegar and water mix, stir to combine, add a lid and cook for 10 minutes.

 - Serve some of the vegetables on a plate, add the fish and then add more fish and any cooking juices.